 The Eric and Letty Galapagos Cruise and Machu Picchu trip offers the best of each destination: great wildlife viewing in the Galapagos, and amazing culture and history in Peru.
 The First Class Eric and Letty yachts each have 2 naturalists on board, meaning your nature walks have fewer travelers to each guide.
 The Machu Picchu portion visits the best ruins and markets, always trying to avoid the crowds and to show the best off-the-beaten path sites that truly enhance your trip.
 Trip Length: 14 Days Destination: Machu Picchu, Sacred Valley, & Cusco, Peru / Galapagos Islands, Ecuador Lodging: Boutique hotels / First Class Yacht Activities: Inca ruins, indigenous markets, wildlife viewing, naturalist walks, snorkeling, kayaking, SUP

 This is the ultimate active Galapagos Islands and Machu Picchu adventure for the adventurous families.
 In 14 days you will experience the very best of Machu Picchu and the Cusco area with an itinerary built for families, including hiking, biking, chocolate making, participating in traditional barbecues, and visiting remote Inca ruins, including arriving on foot into Machu Picchu on the 1-Day Inca Trail trek.
 Next, you fly to the Galapagos Islands and the Machu Picchu to hike, bike, sea kayak and snorkel your way across 3 different islands.
-Trip Length: 14 Days Destination: San Cristobal Island, Isabela Island and Santa Cruz Island in the Galapagos Islands, and Cusco, the Sacred Valley, Machu Picchu, and the 1-day Inca Trail in Peru Lodging: 3- and 4- Star Hotels Activities: Day hikes, sea kayaking, biking, snorkeling, Inca ruins, SUP'ing
+Trip Length: 14 Days Destination: San Cristobal Island, Isabela Island and Santa Cruz Island in the Galapagos Islands, and Cusco, the Sacred Valley, Machu Picchu, and the 1-day Inca Trail in Peru Lodging: 3-star and 3-star plus hotels Activities: Day hikes, sea kayaking, biking, snorkeling, Inca ruins, stand up paddle boarding, wildlife viewing

 The Galapagos Multisport and Inca Trail to Machu Picchu is a fantastic active adventure exploring both of these incredible destinations in a 15-day journey.
 Trek the Inca Trail in style, with high-comfort camping, great food, and top guides on a 5-day Inca Trail itinerary that gives you extra time to explore ruins along the trail and at Machu Picchu, before experiencing three distinct islands in the Galapagos to bike, hike, snorkel, and paddle with all of the Galapagos' iconic wildlife.
 Trip Length: 15 Days Destinations: Inca Trail & Machu Picchu, Peru, & Santa Cruz, South Plazas, and Isabela Islands in the Galapagos Islands Accommodations: 3-Star lodges & comfortable tent camping on the Inca Trail Activities: Trek, wildlife viewing, bike, kayak, Stand Up Paddleboard (SUP), snorkel, Inca ruins